The Hotel, Restaurant and Tourism

 Career Opportunities in Hotel, Restaurant, and Tourism Management

 The hospitality and tourism industry is the number one employer worldwide and number two in the United States.
 Examples of careers for the graduate of this program are: hotel manager, restaurant manager, food and beverage manager, director of catering, in-flight feeding director, front office manager, executive house-keeper, convention and meeting planner, wedding/event planner, owner/operator of hospitality operation, tourism director, etc.

-The Hospitality and Dietetic Association and Eta Sigma Delta International Honor Society provide opportunities for leadership and for unique educational opportunities that complement what is learned in our academic courses.
+The Hospitality and Dietetic Association provides opportunities for leadership and for unique educational opportunities that complement what is learned in our academic courses.
 The HRTM Program also enjoys a strong relationship with the hospitality industry in and around Kentucky so students easily find internship sites and employment after graduation.
 Several courses are taught over the Internet as well as in the classroom so students can easily accommodate their learning style and personal schedule.

 Financial Aid & Scholarships Available

 Scholarships are available from the Kentucky Restaurant Association, the Bowling Green Hotel/Motel Association, the Educational Foundation of the National Restaurant Association, as well as other local and national scholarships.
 The Department of Student Financial Assistance on campus is dedicated to assisting academically capable students with sufficient resources to enable them to meet their educational costs.

 Students who are accepted by Western Kentucky University are automatically accepted into the Hotel, Restaurant and Tourism Management Program.
 Graduates from accredited high schools may be admitted to the university with a high school GPA of 2.5 or above in a pre-college curriculum, or a minimum ACT composite score of 20 or SAT score of 930 (math + verbal) or above.